Qualis/www-qual-is/_posts/job-on-offer-is-the-right-one.md

 ## How to Use the Radar Chart for Your Own Decision-Making

-If you’d like to do the same, you can fork this [GitHub repository](https://github.com/svo/accept-new-job-guidance) and customize it to reflect your own priorities.
+If you'd like to do the same, you can fork this [GitHub repository](https://github.com/svo/accept-new-job-guidance) and customize it to reflect your own priorities.

 ### Adjusting the Weightings